ANTI-INFLAMMATORY TURMERIC BITES RECIPE (GLUTEN FREE, DAIRY FREE, EGGLESS, REFINED SUGAR FREE)

 Dash of black pepper (optional but boosts anti-inflammatory properties)

-- Place dates and turmeric into a food processor until it becomes a liquid/paste with little chunks.
+- Place dates, galangal turmeric into a food processor until it becomes a liquid/paste with little chunks.

 - Put on some gloves or get down and dirty!
-Roll the turmeric mixture into balls and garnish with more black pepper or coconut.
+Roll the turmeric mixture into balls and garnish with more coconut.

 - Serve on a plate for a fancy wholesome treat and enjoy!